brndnmtthws/conky/README.md

 **Conky** is a free, light-weight system monitor for X, that displays any kind of information on your desktop.

 - Stable version: Just grab it from the GitHub!
+I no longer publish "releases". - Brenden

 ### Features